Petersfield U3A Events

 These meetings are seen as being of special interest due to the greater numbers who attend and the possibilities of socialising and carrying out Branch Business.

-The Science and Technology meeting is open to all members and is held on the fourth Tuesday of every month at 2.00 to 3.45 p.m. with a charge of £2.50. per meeting.
+The Science and Technology meeting is open to all members and is held on the fourth Tuesday of every month from 2.00 to 3.30 p.m. with a charge of £2.50. per meeting.
 We invite speakers on a range of subjects to give a talk followed by questions, discussion and debate.
-Earlier this year we visited the Basildon Brickworks and the Tangmere Military Aviation Museum and both events were very much enjoyed by members.
-Next year's programme of meetings is now being formulated and will include a wide variety and type of topic.
+The 2019 programme of meetings is still being formulated and will include a wide variety and type of topic.
+The Science Forum is an offshoot of this Group and offers informal learning and discussion on a topic of the day.
+These meetings are held at the Liss Triangle on a monthly basis.

 There is a regular series of other events ranging from theatre and concert trips, heritage visits, and special interest sessions organised through individual groups but open to everybody.
 Other one day subject sessions, short courses and occasional social events are held and publicised on this website and members can receive a regular updating “News & Views Extra” email to keep you in touch.